Lower School at Senesh

 • It’s not just what you learn, but who you become.
 Senesh embraces the whole child.
 We believe that attending to the development of social and emotional skills is an essential part of cultivating competent learners and social beings.
 Students learn what it means to take care of themselves, others, their community and environment.
 These concepts are woven into learning experiences inside the classroom and out.
 Each class participates in community service (“areivut”) projects and trips that expand students’ concept of community responsibility, and are integrated into classroom learning..

 • Students guide and support one another.
 The Senesh learning community is steeped in collaboration and leadership opportunities.
 Throughout each day, students work together on classwork, rotating responsibilities, forming joyful bonds, and problem solving.
-These relationships extend beyond each class through our mixed-grade buddy program which empowers younger and older students to learn and grow togethers.
+These relationships extend beyond each class through our mixed-grade buddy program which empowers younger and older students to learn and grow together.
 Every child entering kindergarten is matched with a fourth grade buddy—attending special events together, celebrating holidays, and developing a relationship that often lasts to graduation and beyond.

 Sample Lower School Schedule